 Discourse studies of social issues and power relations

-I have collaborated in an article published in Perspectives that applies the Discourse Dynamics Framework to the study of metaphor in translation to show how women are represented in a classic Chinese novel.
+I have collaborated in articles published in Perspectives and in CADAAD Journal that apply the Discourse Dynamics Framework to the study of metaphor to show how women are represented in a translated Chinese novel and how obesity is represented in Chinese social and state media.
 I'm also currently working on a chapter on investigating metaphor and representation with corpora for the forthcoming Analysing representation: A corpus and discourse textbook.

 In a corpus-assisted study of German and English newspapers, published in Discourse & Society, I argue that the expression having done one's homework is a structural metaphor and an understatement, presenting complex issues in an oversimplifying manner.
 I show that the metaphor (not) doing homework is used to refer to economic issues and has thus become a regular instrument in asserting relations of power and authority in political discourse.